Baptistland

 “In Baptistland, Christa Brown bravely summons her own experiences of child abuse in her family and church as she stares down the abuse crisis that is rotting evangelicalism from the inside out.
 With lawyerly precision, she dissects the lies underlying evangelical obsession with authority and power.
 You are your own, Brown insists, and you have one wild and precious life.”
 R. L. Stollar, author of The Kingdom of Children

-“Baptistland is the story of that journey and what happens in many religious communities when a woman steps forward and uses her voice, her agency, and her life to speak out to bring light to dark places.”
+"Baptistland is the story of what happens in many religious communities when a woman steps forward and uses her voice, her agency, and her life to speak out to bring light to dark places."
 Boz Tchividjian, BozLaw

 “This memoir is a clear call for Christians to do better in their dealings with predators and survivors.
 I’d highly recommend it to anyone who cares about sexual abuse survivors, the problem of clergy abuse, and the need for churches to make structural changes to prevent abuse and support survivors.”
 Susan Shaw, author and professor of Women, Gender, & Sexuality Studies at Oregon State University